hewner/hewner.github.io/_posts/2022-05-18-sabattical-talk.md

 ---
-title: Sabbatical Talk - Challenges of a Unified OS Curriculum
+title: Sabbatical Talk
 categories:
 - Programming
 - Teaching
 - Operating Systems
 ---

+# Sabbatical Talk - Challenges of a Unified OS Curriculum

 The notes for this talk are here: https://bit.ly/3Lolxgn